Upwork vs Fiverr vs Dedicated Remote Employee 2026

 When should I hire a dedicated remote employee instead of using Upwork?

-Hire a one-client remote employee when the work is ongoing for six months or longer, customer-facing, brand-sensitive, or touches your codebase and IP.
+Hire a dedicated remote employee when the work is ongoing for six months or longer, customer-facing, brand-sensitive, or touches your codebase and IP.
 Upwork suits short engagements under three months where the contractor can rotate off without breaking the product.
-F5 places the one-client model at $375–$1,200 per week, all-inclusive.
+The dedicated model typically runs $375–$1,200 per week, all-inclusive.

 How much does each model cost compared to the others?

 Fiverr gigs start at $5 and rarely exceed $2,000 per deliverable.
-Upwork hourly rates for skilled US contractors run $40–$150 per hour plus 5% client fee.
-F5 places a full-time exclusively assigned remote professional at $375–$1,200 per week, all-inclusive, covering salary, HR, equipment, and management.
+Upwork hourly rates for senior developers run $50–$150 per hour plus a 3–5% client marketplace fee.
+A dedicated remote employee costs $375–$1,200 per week all-inclusive, covering salary, HR, equipment, and management — no separate benefits bill.

 Can a Fiverr seller replace a dedicated remote employee for design work?

-Does F5 charge placement fees like Upwork or Fiverr commissions?
+Does a dedicated remote workforce provider charge placement fees like Upwork or Fiverr?

-No. F5 Hiring Solutions charges a single weekly rate of $375–$1,200, all-inclusive, with no placement fees, no recruiting fees, and no termination fees.
-Upwork takes a 10% freelancer service fee plus a 5% client marketplace fee.
-Fiverr takes a 20% commission from sellers plus service fees from buyers.
+No. Dedicated remote workforce providers charge a single weekly all-inclusive rate with no placement fees, recruiting fees, or termination fees.
+Upwork takes a 0–15% variable freelancer service fee plus a 3–5% client marketplace fee.
+Fiverr takes a flat 20% commission from sellers plus a 5.5% buyer service fee.